flightaware/kafkatcl/README.md

 * *$kafka* **config** *?key value?*

-If invoked without arguments, returns a list of the configuration as key-value pairs suitable for passing to *array set* or whatever.
-If invoked with a key and value, sets the key-value pair into the configuration.
+If invoked without arguments, returns a list of the configuration properties and values suitable for passing to *array set* or whatever.
+If invoked with a key and value, sets the key-value pair into the configuration properties.

 Returns a Tcl error if it fails.

 * *$kafka* **create_producer** *cmdName*

-Create a kafkatcl producer handle object.
+Create a kafkatcl producer handle object.  the producer handle object is used to establish communications with the kafka cluster and eventually create topic producer objects.

 * *$kafka* **create_consumer** *cmdName*

 Create a kafkatcl consumer handle object.
+The consumer handle object is used to connect with the kafka cluster and eventually create topic consumer topics.

-* *$kafka* **set_topic_conf** *key* *value*
+* *$kafka* **topic_config** *?key value?*

+If invoked without arguments returns a list of the topic configuration properties and values.

-Set a single kafka topic configuration property  by specifying the property name and value.
+If key and value are present sets a single kafka topic configuration property  by specifying the property name and value.
 Returns a Tcl error if it fails.

 * *$kafka* **set_delivery_report_callback** *command*